geoffreyangus/cs106r/notes/functions/advanced_functions_1.md

 <div class="definition-section" markdown="1">

 <span class="definition-title">Definition</span>
-**Parameter** - A variable given to a function for it to use when executing the code inside of it.
+**Parameter** - An object given to a function for it to use when executing the code inside of it.

 </div>